 We recommend serving around 4-oz. cooked pork shoulder per person.
 So, if you have a 3 lb. roast, that would serve around 8-12 people (depending on how much fat your pork shoulder has on it).

-How to Serve Slow Roasted Pork Shoulder
+How to Serve Your Pork Shoulder Roast

-Tacos: Eat your pork similar to carnitas and serve the shredded pork in a tortilla with avocado, minced onion, and sala.
+Tacos: Eat your pork similar to carnitas tacos and serve the shredded pork in a tortilla with avocado, minced onion, and sala.

 Sandwiches: make pork sandwiches by tossing your shredded pork in your favorite bbq sauce.
 Serve it on a bun with slaw.